 Veronika Holečková, Visit Košice

-Veronika represented the regional organisation Visit Košice, which wants to create a community with their members, but also visitors and tourists.
-This community already exists formally in the form of a tourism cluster; this includes hotels, restaurants and the city of Košice.
+Veronika represented the regional organization Visit Košice, which wants to create a community with its members, visitors, and tourists.
+This community already exists formally in the form of a tourism cluster; this includes hotels, restaurants, and the city of Košice.
 Veronika now wants to create a less formal platform for cooperation.

-Veronika is a fan of the 1 + 1 = 3 principle, together we’ll go further.
-In Košice, it is impossible for all activities to be managed by one person in a way that would bring about a change.
+Veronika is a fan of the 1 + 1 = 3 principle; together, we’ll go further.
+In Košice, all activities can’t be managed by one person in a way that would bring about a change.
 Tourism is a sector that never sleeps and needs to adapt to things on the go.
 She, therefore, wants to break the formal barrier between Visit Košice and their partners and start to communicate about the important things.

 Peter Hudák, Vita in Suburbium Bardejov

 At the Community Bootcamp, Peter represented the civic association Vita in suburbium, which returns life to the premises of the Jewish ritual buildings in Bardejov, Slovakia.
 He wants to build a community of active, young people who are not indifferent to their cultural heritage.

 In the coming months, he plans to map out the audience that participates in their activities, reach out to active stakeholders to create a plan and create a program strategy.
 Peter wants to “reach out to universities, architects, and people active in tourism.
 The project is to serve the needs of the people from Bardejov”.